0xCompute/rubidity/programming-uniswap/part1/README.md

 As you can see from the code, liquidity is calculated differently when initially deposited into pool (the `totalSupply == 0` branch).
-Think about this: how many LP-token do we need to issue when there’s no liquidity in the pool?
+Think about this: how many LP-token do we need to issue when there's no liquidity in the pool?
 Uniswap V1 used the amount of deposited ethers, which made the initial amount of LP-tokens dependent on the ratio at which liquidity was deposited.
 But nothing forces users to deposit at the correct ratio that reflects actual prices at that moment.
 Moreover, Uniswap V2 now supports arbitrary ERC20 token pairs, which means there might be no prices valued in ETH at all.

 For initial LP-amount, Uniswap V2 ended up using geometric mean of deposited amounts: